EXECUTIVE BOARD OF DIRECTORS

 Deloris is a member of the Institute of Internal Auditors and Society of Corporate Compliance and Ethics.
 In addition, Deloris serves on the Board of Directors of OneUnited Bank and as Audit Committee Chair; Board of Directors of Boston Urban League and as a member of the Finance Committee, President of Newton Chapter Jack and Jill and a former Town Meeting Member in Framingham.

 Dawne Shand grew up in Alabama’s Black Belt and attended Selma’s public schools during their first two decades of integration.
 Since then, she has lived and worked in Nice, London, and Boston.
-Her writing has appeared in The Kenyon Review, Southern Cultures and The Georgia Review.
+Author of a forthcoming memoir, her work is published in Southern Cultures, Scalawag, The Georgia Review, and Kenyon Review.
+In 2017, she founded what is now MWPC’s North Shore Committee.
+In 2020, she managed a Congressional campaign.
+She will serve as MWPC’s president, 2021-2023.

 CHARLOTTE GOLAR RICHIE